-Such groups are common throughout China—not to mention the Islamic world and early Europe.
-To give you an idea of just how common, take the Anthology volumes on instrumental music for Liaoning province.
+Such groups are common throughout China—not to mention the Islamic world and early Europe (for a roundup of posts, click here).
+To give you an idea of just how common they are in China, take the Anthology volumes on instrumental music for Liaoning province.
 There are no solo pieces, nor any pieces for strings; instead it contains four wind ensemble genres:

 - the music of the shawm bands (guyue 鼓乐);

 - shengguan 笙管 pieces (here a subsidiary repertoire of the shawm bands)

 - yangge 秧歌 pieces (again played mainly by the shawm bands); and

 - “religious music” (sic), with subheads for Buddhist and Daoist music, including vocal liturgy, percussion, and shengguan pieces.

 But this overview for one single province contains 1,491 pages, of which 1,113 are devoted to the shawm bands—and as ever, the material published on them was only a tiny proportion of that collected.

 That’s an outline for one whole province.
 In 2001, within the single county of Mizhi in Shaanbei, a local band boss estimated that there were 138 bands working at least part-time there.
 Again, contrast the qin, with its tiny elite coterie of players, and its vast media presence.